-- 1. Encourage the availability of a sufficient supply of affordable rental and ownership housing for low and moderate-income individuals. - 2.
-Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities. - 3.
-Encourage future residential development in areas that can be served with public utilities and community facilities. - 4.
-Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - 5.
-Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable. - 6.
-Plan for a sufficient supply of developable land for a range of different housing types, in areas consistent with the community's wishes and of densities and types consistent with service requirements. - 7.
-Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the comprehensive plan. - 8.
-Encourage housing developers to cluster homes on smaller lots while preserving open space in the development. - 9.
-Encourage clustering rural residential homes away from agricultural operations. - 10.
-Encourage the preservation and rehabilitation of existing housing stock in the community. - 11.
-Where and when appropriate, utilize county, state, and federal programs or grants to maintain existing housing or to support the construction of future housing.
+- 1. Continue to support the Lafavette County Housing Authority. - 2.
+Encourage the provision of an adequate supply of single-family homes, condominiums and townhouses, apartments, and duplexes. - 3.
+Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities. - 4.
+Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems.

+5. Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable.

+- 6. Identify areas of land for future housing developments. - 7.
+Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in this Comprehensive Plan. - 8.
+Encourage housing developers to locate homes on smaller lots while preserving open space in the development. - 9.
+Encourage clustering rural residential homes away from agricultural operations.

-HOUSING CHARACTERISTICS
+4.4 HOUSING CHARACTERISTICS